CenterForSpatialResearch/methods-in-spatial-research-sp2020/tutorials/01_organizing-viewing-spatial-data-in-qgis.md

 ![qgis view with data from tileserver](./assets/qgis_tilelayer.png)

-The data we get from the tileserver is **raster** data.
+The data we get from the tileserver is **raster data**.
 This means the area shown in our map is continuously covered with an even grid of pixel-like **cells**, each one enclosing a discrete unit of geographic space.
 Each raster cell in the Toner tile set is colored either black or white.
 Try changing the zoom level of the map using the scroll wheel on your mouse or using the tools in the Zoom toolbar.
 As we jump between zoom levels, the tile server sends down new raster tiles with varying spatial resolutions; when we zoom in, each cell represents a smaller and smaller portion of the territory.

 ![raster tileserver zoom levels](./assets/raster_tileserverzoom.png)